Himanshu-Rajkumar/Himanshu-Rajkumar/README.md

 # Himanshu Kumar

 👋 Hello there!
-I'm Himanshu Kumar, a passionate Frontend Developer based in Hazaribag, Jharkhand.
-I specialize in crafting user-friendly web interfaces using HTML5, CSS3, and JavaScript.
+I'm Himanshu Kumar, a passionate Full Stack Developer  based in Hazaribag, Jharkhand.
+I specialize in crafting user-friendly web interfaces using MERN stack .

 ## Professional Summary

-Results-oriented Frontend Developer with a proven ability to adapt to changing project requirements and stay updated on emerging frontend development trends.
-Quick learner with expertise in HTML5, CSS3, and JavaScript.
+Results-oriented Full Stack Developer with a proven ability to adapt to changing project requirements and stay updated on emerging MERN development trends.
 ## Projects

 ### Music Album